 Lightning Surge Protectors for Cellular Signal Boosters

-As you may already know, surges caused by indirect lightning and static are something signal boosters are extremely vulnerable to since the donor antennas tend to be installed on the roof.
+As you may already know, surges caused by indirect lightning and static are something signal boosters are extremely vulnerable to since the cellular donor antennas tend to be installed on the roof.
 In the event of a surge, the energy can flow through the outdoor antenna’s coaxial cable and degrade or severely damage the amplifier and everything in its path – including other electrical equipment.
 They can even cause fires and electrocute people.

 To protect your signal booster from surges (as well as people, property, and other electronic equipment), properly installing AND grounding a lighting surge protector is key.
 The focus of this article will be on installing a lighting surge protector.
 If you wish to learn more about surge protectors, visit our Signal Booster Accessory Guide.